 The Missouri State University campuses are structured to address the special needs of the urban and rural populations they serve.
 Missouri State University-Springfield is a selective admissions, graduate level teaching and research institution.
 Missouri State University-West Plains is an open admissions campus serving seven counties in south central Missouri.
 Missouri State University-Mountain Grove serves Missouri’s fruit industry through operation of the State Fruit Experiment Station.
 Missouri State Outreach provides learning opportunities through Internet-based instruction, interactive video network, and iCourses.
-The University also operates various other special facilities, such as the Darr Agricultural Center in southwest Springfield, the Jordan Valley Innovation Center in downtown Springfield, the Bull Shoals Field Station near Forsyth, Baker’s Acres and Observatory near Marshfield, the Missouri State University Graduate Center in Joplin, and the China Branch Campus at Liaoning Normal University (LNU) in Dalian, China.
+The University also operates various other special facilities, such as the Darr Agricultural Center in southwest Springfield, the Jordan Valley Innovation Center in downtown Springfield, the Bull Shoals Field Station near Forsyth, Baker’s Acres and Observatory near Marshfield, the Missouri State University Graduate Center in Joplin, and the China Branch campus at Liaoning Normal University (LNU) in Dalian, China.
 In addition, Missouri State has the operations and program offerings of one entire academic department, its Department of Defense and Strategic Studies, located near Washington, D.C. in Fairfax, Virginia.

-The Missouri State University-Springfield Campus offers a spectrum of educational programs that respond to regional and statewide needs while striving for national and international excellence.
+The Missouri State University-Springfield campus offers a spectrum of educational programs that respond to regional and statewide needs while striving for national and international excellence.
 Missouri State is an intellectual and creative resource for the Springfield metropolitan area, contributing to its economic development, social health, and cultural vitality through education, research, and professional outreach.
 The University collaborates with many communities and clientele throughout the region in order to bridge the socio-economic, cultural, and political gaps that exist among them.
 Missouri State continues to shape its structures and design its policies and practices to enhance its effectiveness as a key institution for the citizens of Missouri.

 In the 1990's, mission enhancement funds were provided to Missouri State, enabling the institution to better serve the state’s need for a high-quality undergraduate/graduate institution.
-As a result, the Springfield Campus has become a major graduate education provider, offering 50 graduate degree programs and working with the University of Missouri to provide cooperative masters and doctoral level programs.
+As a result, the Springfield campus has become a major graduate education provider, offering more than 50 graduate degree programs and working with the University of Missouri to provide cooperative doctoral level programs.
 Graduate students comprise more than 15 percent of the campus’ total student population.
 Even with these changes, undergraduate education remains a priority, and implementation of selective admissions standards will continue, with a sensitivity to the needs of the 24-county service area and the state of Missouri.

 Missouri State Outreach Programs